xiaoxigua-1/takumi/README.md

 ## Why building another satori alternative?

 - All in one.
 No need to output SVG then have [resvg-js](https://github.com/thx/resvg-js) rendering it again to output PNG.
 - Minimal binary size targets to run everywhere.
-Node.js, Web, Embedded in Rust, pre-built http server.
+Node.js, web, embedded in Rust, pre-built http server.
-- Takes your existing JSX components and drop it in.
-It should just works.
+- Takes your existing JSX components and drops them in.
+It should just work.
 - WOFF2 font support.
 Trims your bundle size.
 - PNG, JPEG, WebP output support.